gvwilson/thirdbit/advice.md

 1. Be kind: all else is details.

-1. Remember that you are not your learners...
+1. Remember that you are not your learners…

-1.  ...that most people would rather fail than change...
+1.  …that most people would rather fail than change…

-1.  ...and that ninety percent of magic consists of knowing one extra thing.
+1.  …and that ninety percent of magic consists of knowing one extra thing.

 1. Never teach alone.